Short Introduction

 With the primary colors

-Red, yellow and blue, many mixed tones can be generated: eg all rainbow colors (Goethe's color circle) as well as brown and gray.
-(Green is included with the Seccorell basic painting boxes for finer nuances.)
+Red, yellow, and blue can be mixed to create many different shades: for example, all the colors of the rainbow (Goethe's color wheel), as well as brown and gray.
+(Green is also included in the Seccorell basic paint sets for finer nuances.)

 The mixing